polterguy/lizzie/docs/introduction.md

 is not declared, and your code will throw an exception.

 If you know Lisp from before, realize that the `@` character in Lizzie equals the `'` character in Lisp, or the `(quote foo)` in Lisp.
-Internally, it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function, to retrieve its value.
-This is a necessary level of indirection, since there are no _"operators"_ or _"keywords"_ in Lizzie, or Lisp for that matter.
+Internally it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function to retrieve its value.
+This is a necessary level of indirection since there are no _"operators"_ or _"keywords"_ in Lizzie.

-This seems a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that into another function, without evaluating it.
+This might seem a little bit weird in the beginning, but also have a lot of advantages, such as the ability to declare an entire function invocation, which might be an entire code tree for that matter, and pass that into another function, without evaluating it.
 Below is an example of this.